UAL-RE/data-viz-challenge/README.md

 ### Development notes
 These are largely taken from the GitHub help article [Setting up your GitHub Pages site locally with Jekyll](https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll).
 Instructions below are for Linux, but the GitHub page has information for other operating systems.

-1. For local development, will need to have Ruby.
+1. For local development, will need to have Ruby version 2.1.0 or higher.
 Check this in a terminal via:
 ```
 ruby --version
 ```
-Make sure it's version 2.1.0 or higher
 2. Install Bundler
 ```
 gem install Bundler